 Research interests, fields and methods include:

-- Critical and experimental approaches to the medical humanities
+- Experimental approaches to the medical humanities that work across art history and art practice

-- Histories, practices and theories of correspondence, and of the archive
+- Histories, practices and theories of letter writing and correspondence

 Practice